k-aito/scripts/README.md

 If the CODEC_ID is not recognized, it is possible to add it to the switch with the proper file extension name.

 There are also commented lines that can be used if `mkvtoolnix` is installed as a flatpak.

+## nsupdate.sh

+### Methodology

+The script updates only if the previous IP and new IP are different on services like nsupdate.
+It is useful if the router cannot do it properly by itself.
+A log file is kept for debugging, but the lines may be commented.